nazariinyzhnyk/nazariinyzhnyk/README.md

 💻 Data Scientist, ML Engineer, Software Developer and a Tech Bro

-also, proud father of a boston terrier 🐶, loving husband ❤️‍🔥 and a guy that loves to talk about technology and life
+Also, a proud father of a boston terrier 🐶, loving husband ❤️‍🔥 and a guy who loves to talk about technology and life

 My current interests are: